mnesarco/MarzWorkbench/README.md

 ## Install

-As any FreeCAD extension, download the code and copy into FreeCAD's Mod directory: https://wiki.freecadweb.org/Installing_more_workbenches
+As any FreeCAD extension, download the code of src dir and copy into FreeCAD's Mod directory: https://wiki.freecadweb.org/Installing_more_workbenches

 ### Linux

-1. Copy the code in: $HOME/.FreeCAD/Mod/MarzWorkbench
+1. Copy the src dir to: $HOME/.FreeCAD/Mod/MarzWorkbench
 2. Restart FreeCAD

 ### Windows/Mac